How do Fat Jimmy Amplifiers take pedals?

 Does Fat Jimmy build custom ‘one off’ amplifiers?

 Yes.
 We will work with you to make *almost* anything you might need in the amp world!
 Most of our circuits are available in head or combo form.
-We can make custom speaker cabinets, combos with different speaker configurations, etc. We are also currently offering a special ‘Vintage Series’ – any vintage Fender circuit in head or combo form!
+We can make custom speaker cabinets, combos with different speaker configurations, etc. We are also currently offering a special ‘Vintage Series’ – almost any vintage Fender circuit in head or combo form!
 Feel free to contact us with any questions!